Review of Dhalgren (1975)

 Some of the sex-adjacent motifs, including one scene where Kidd flirts and gets an erection while he is cleaning a child’s corpse, have the air of confessional literature rather than pornography, which would imply a deeper kind of punk honesty than the less explicit sexual fantasies of Robert E. Howard or even Heinlein’s contemporary adult-facing work.
 I see some value in extreme honesty, but it is dull and incompatible with the aforementioned wish fulfillment.
 There is some historical importance in the prominent mere inclusion of non-cishet sexualities without moral condemnation, which is functionally unrelated to the grotesquerie.

+There are holographic projectors in it, which seems to be the only reason—aside from Delany’s bibliography—why the novel is commonly classified as science fiction, but the projectors are effectively irrelevant to the plot.
 Dhalgren is primarily a work of fabulism.
-The holographic projectors in it, which seems to be the only reason—aside from Delany’s bibliography—why the novel is commonly classified as science fiction, but the projectors are effectively irrelevant to the plot.
-Though I have not seen it spelled it out, the misclassification of Dhalgren as science fiction implies a kind of deconstruction separate from the addition of smut and LGBT motifs: The removal of the extrapolation and logic associated with SF in previous decades.
-Compare the novel’s “Daphne bit”, where a woman simply turns into a tree and there are no consequences, to the contemporary “Standing Woman” (1974), where people are deliberately and systematically turned into trees by a corrupt government with the technology to do so, which has consequences.
+The misclassification of it as science fiction implies a kind of deconstruction separate from the addition of smut and LGBT motifs: The removal of the extrapolation and logic associated with SF in previous decades.
+Compare the novel’s “Daphne bit”, where a woman simply turns into a tree and there are no consequences, to the contemporary “Standing Woman” (1974), where people are deliberately and systematically turned into trees by a corrupt government with the technology to do so, and where this has consequences.
 Philip K. Dick, who had schizophrenic ideas similar to Delany’s and incorporated them into his fiction, at least preferred the latter mode and did not like Dhalgren.
 I’m with Dick on this.